Developing a Culture of Reading for Pleasure: Children as Readers

 • Graffiti walls are a fun, visual way to share what is being read as a class, a year group or a school and often provide a springboard for some great book talk!

 For these tools to be effective, however, they need to be used judiciously and flexibly.
 A planned, structured activity can provide us with lots of useful information about a child’s reading practices, but informal and incidental opportunities to ‘chat’ about reading can be equally revealing.
 As always, observinglistening, noticing, using dialogue and reflecting to draw inferences are key skills to help us create an accurate picture.
-You can find out how teachers around the country have adapted and implemented these different strategies in their own settings by exploring the Examples of Practice on the OU RfP website.
+You can find out how teachers have adapted and implemented these different strategies in their own settings by exploring the Examples of Practice on the OU RfP website.
+From using Book Blanket sessions to observe pupils’ independent book choices to innovative ways to engage KS2 boys with reading, be inspired by the work going on in classrooms up ad down the country.

 Using our insights to promote Reading for Pleasure